-We present a parallel algorithm to reduce protein folding trajectories which quickly obtains representative conformations, conserving both their three-dimensional structure (3D) and their temporal order.
-Proteins play a fundamental role in all living beings, but to be functional, they must fold from their linear amino acid (AA) sequence to a unique 3D or native state, which is known as the protein folding process.
-Understanding the mechanisms and rules of this process has been one of the most pursued objectives of computational biology, and an important theoretical tool to study it has been the simulations of protein folding.
-These simulations generate folding trajectories (Figure 1), which describe the sequence of states that proteins follow as a function of time during their folding process.
+We present a parallel algorithm to reduce protein folding trajectories that quickly obtains representative conformations, conserving both the three-dimensional (3D) structure and temporal order of the trajectories.
+Proteins play fundamental roles in all living organisms, but to be functional, they must fold from their linear amino acid (AA) sequence into a unique 3D or native state; this process is known as protein folding.
+Understanding the mechanisms and rules of this process has been one of the most pursued objectives of computational biology, and an important theoretical tool to study these phenomena is simulation.
+Simulations are used to generate folding trajectories (Figure 1), which describe the sequence of states that proteins follow as a function of time during the folding process.

 Figure 1.
-The evolution of the folding is measured at each step by comparing the structure at time ti to the native structure (black image background) using a structure comparison metric, in this work we use the TM-score (see Methods).
+The evolution of folding is measured at each step by comparing the structure at time ti to the native structure (black image background) using a structure comparison metric; in this work, we use the TM-score as the metric (see Methods).
 X-axis: Simulation time from t0 to tn.
-Y-axis: TM-score value, from 0 (different) to 1 (similar).
+Y-axis: TM-score value from 0 (different) to 1 (similar).

-Folding simulations mainly use the molecular dynamics (DM) method, which due to its computational cost is limited to small proteins (<100 AA) and very short times (picoseconds or microseconds).
-However, technological innovations have allowed significant advances in these simulations, both on time scales and technology to execute them.
-In 2011, using the Anton supercomputer, specially designed for protein folding [1], full simulations of 12 proteins were published, several on the order of milliseconds [2].
-And more recently, in 2016, the Anton 2 supercomputer became operational [3], being up to ten times faster than its predecessor Anton.
-As an economic alternative, in 2014 graphic processing units (GPU) were used to simulate, on the order of microseconds, the folding of 17 proteins [4].
-And years earlier, in 2007, the folding@home distributed computing platform utilized as many as 250,000 PCs, voluntarily available around the world, to simulate on the order of microseconds the folding of the villin-headpiece protein [5].
+Most folding simulations use the molecular dynamics (MD) method, which, due to its computational cost, is limited to small proteins (<100 AA) and very short times (picoseconds or microseconds).
+However, technological innovations have allowed significant advances in these simulations, both with respect to time scale and the technology employed to execute them.
+In 2011, using the Anton supercomputer, specifically designed for protein folding [1], full simulations of 12 proteins were published, several on the order of milliseconds [2].
+More recently, in 2016, the Anton 2 supercomputer became operational [3], being up to ten times faster than its predecessor Anton.
+As an economic alternative, in 2014, graphic processing units (GPU) were used to simulate, on the order of microseconds, the folding of 17 proteins [4].
+Years earlier, in 2007, the Folding@home distributed computing platform utilized as many as 250,000 PCs, voluntarily available around the world, to simulate on the order of microseconds the folding of the villin-headpiece protein [5].

-These innovations show significant progress in protein folding simulations, both on time scales and technology to execute them, and as a result the generation of trajectories with millions of conformations.
-But due to their large number of conformations, their processing and analysis in conventional PCs is computationally expensive, and new algorithms are needed to efficiently simplify them, seeking to preserve as much information as possible.
+These innovations have allowed significant progress in protein folding simulations, both with respect to time scale and the technology used to execute them, resulting in the generation of trajectories with millions of conformations.
+However, due to the large number of conformations, their processing and analysis with conventional PCs is computationally expensive, and new algorithms are needed to simplify them while preserving as much information as possible.

-Two approaches used to reduce these simulations have been the dimensionality reduction [6] and clustering [7].
-In the dimensionality reduction approach, conformations are transformed into reduced sets of variables that represent them as well as possible.
-Here, both linear and non-linear techniques have been used (e.g. principal component analysis (PCA) and multidimensional scaling [8], Isomap [9], diffusion maps [10]).
-However, many of these techniques, instead of reducing a trajectory, analyze it, losing the structural information of the conformations (Figure 2, top) and making the results explainable only when observed together.
-In addition, many of these techniques require pairwise comparisons, which are computationally expensive when trajectories are very large.
+Two approaches that have been used to reduce trajectories are dimensionality reduction [6] and clustering [7].
+In the dimensionality reduction approach, conformations are transformed into reduced sets of variables that represent the original conformations as well as possible.
+Both linear and non-linear techniques have been used (e.g., principal component analysis (PCA) and multidimensional scaling [8], Isomap [9], diffusion maps [10]).
+However, many of these techniques analyze a trajectory instead of reducing it, losing the structural information of the conformations (Figure 2, top) and making the results explainable only when observed together.
+In addition, many of these techniques require pairwise comparisons, which are computationally expensive when the trajectories are very large.